SAP-samples/ui5-typescript-helloworld/README.md

 The `start` script configured in `package.json` only runs the TypeScript transpilation in watch mode (and reloads the browser page automatically), the `watch` script in addition also re-generates the TypeScript interfaces for controls whenever anything changes.

-### Make the Generated Interface Work

-The error in MyControl.ts has not vanished yet, there are two more steps to do.
-Luckily, they are one-time steps per control, so once they are done, you can change the control as you like and you will not need to do them again:

-#### 1. Add the Constructor Signatures
+### Add the Constructor Signatures

+There is one more thing to make the generated interface fully work and to be able to use the control fully in TypeScript code.
+Luckily, it's enough to do this once (for each control) and it's super-easy.
 In the command output of the generator, you see the following block:
 ```
 NOTE:
-Class MyControl in file C:/temp/cctest/ui5-typescript-helloworld/src/control/MyControl.ts needs to contain the following constructors, in order to make TypeScript aware of the possible constructor settings.
+Class MyControl in file ui5-typescript-helloworld/src/control/MyControl.ts needs to contain
+the following constructors, in order to make TypeScript aware of the possible constructor settings.
 Please copy&paste the block manually, as the ts-interface-generator will not touch your source files:
 ===== BEGIN =====
 // The following three lines were generated and should remain as-is to make TypeScript aware of the constructor signatures
 constructor(id?: string | $MyControlSettings);